ezekielkibiego/Hot-Pizza-Paradise/README.md

 </ul>

 ## Support and contact details
-In case of any contributions or questions, email ezekiel.nyambane@student.moringaschool.com or kibiezekiel@gmail.com
+In case of any contributions or questions, email kibiezekiel@gmail.com

 ### License